 - · Graded Assessments consist of tests, quizzes, and any graded assignments (compositions, written or oral reports, etc.).
 Homework may be included. - · Attendance represents hours in class.
-This includes face-to-face and hybrid, if necessary. - · Participation represents taking an active part in class activities, discussions, etc. Students who come to class unprepared, without books and supplies, cannot be considered as an active participant.
-When students are absent, they also cannot be considered to be participating.
+This includes face-to-face and any other method of delivery, if necessary. - · Participation represents taking an active part in class activities, discussions, etc. Students who come to class unprepared, without books and supplies, are not active participants.
+When students are absent, of course, there is no participation.